sws2apps/organized-app/README.md

 Organized is designed as a Progressive Web Application (PWA), which is a huge benefit for a cross-platform experience and an advantage for users with less powerful devices or those using less common operating systems.
 This means that as long as you have a modern web browser, you can run Organized smoothly, whether you're on a smartphone, tablet, or computer with almost any OS.

 To enhance your experience, you can also install Organized on your device.
 This adds an icon to your home screen, providing offline functionality and offering a more app-like experience, similar to native apps.
-Simply open the app in your device’s browser and follow the prompt to add it to your home screen.
+Simply open the app in your device’s browser and follow the prompt to add it to your home screen (or click More/Share button → Install).

 Whether you're on the go or at home, Organized is easy to access and use, helping you manage your congregation tasks seamlessly — anytime, anywhere, on any device!